LiNk-NY/curatedTCGAManu/README.md

 ## Figure S2A

-### Example code for installing and downloading TCGA data using curatedTCGAData.
+### Example code for installing, downloading, and exporting TCGA data using curatedTCGAData

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE))